-Evening Practice: There will be no evening practice during this combined event.
+Evening Practice: There will be no Evening practice during this combined event.
+This decision is due to the need for ice maintenance and to ensure optimum playing conditions.

-There is an optional practice time scheduled for immediately after Draw #6.
-The teams participating in the semi finals may have a 15 minute practice.
-See playoff section below.
+There is an optional practice time scheduled for immediately after Draw #10.
+The teams participating in the semi finals may have a 9-minute practice on their semi final sheet.
+The Top ranked girl's team may have a 9-minute practice on sheet D. Practice must be with the rocks on those sheets.

-COACHES:

-All certified coaches must receive approval from Curl BC prior to the championship.
+COACHES: All certified coaches must receive approval from Curl BC prior to the championship.
 Only one coach will be permitted (from the original line-up form) to participate in the pre-game practice.
-Please note: Coaches will be seated on ice behind their coloured stones and should dress warmly.
-Coaches are responsible for keeping track and policing the number of interactions used.
-Disagreements will be brought forth to the Chief Umpire.

-ORIGINAL LINE-UP FORMS:

-Teams will submit an original line-up form to the Chief Umpire prior to the start of the event.
+ORIGINAL LINE-UP FORMS: Teams will submit an original line-up form to the Chief Umpire prior to the start of the event.
 If there any changes to the original line-up (including a coaching change) a Change of Line-up form must be given to the Chief Umpire before a player can enter a game in progress.
 A change in line-up prior to the start of a game should be submitted to the Chief Umpire prior to the pre-game practice.
-It is assumed that the original line-up will begin each game unless a change of lineup form has been submitted.
+It is assumed that the original line-up will begin each game unless a change of line-up form has been submitted.
 Any further change will require the completion of a new Change of Line-up form.

-EQUIPMENT MORATORIM:

-Curl BC has adopted the sweeping moratorium and equipment recommendations from Curl BC.
+EQUIPMENT MORATORIUM: Curl BC has adopted the sweeping moratorium and equipment recommendations from Curl BC.
 ALL ATHLETES AND COACHES should familiarize themselves with this document and adhere to it.
 There will be no warnings and penalties will be applied as outlined in the document.
 This document is available on the Curl BC website.